 Ideas stick not because they are always technically sound, but because they are normalized by institutions.
 From measurements of time, how we organize calendars, to what names we call ourselves, how we organize markets, technology, agriculture, and societies, what ideas become normalized, are often expression of the will of a dominant class.

-Love Letter to Sudan is an ongoing series of digital collages using dated and modern photographs of my families in Sudan during the 1960s – 1990s.
+Love Letter to Sudan is a digital collage using dated and modern photographs of my family in Sudan.

 Africa is not a country.
 Neither is it a continent.
 Not really—not in a true sense.
 Continents are more a social idea than a true science.
 The continental frame you and I learn about in elementary school you know, Africa, Antarctica, Asia, Australia, Europe, North America, and South America are not entirely made up, but they are imperfect intellectual constructs. …